Are you afraid of getting dementia? Someone in the world is diagnosed with dementia every 3 seconds.

 What are Blue Zones?

 There are communities known as Blue Zones where people lead lively and active lives into their nineties and hundreds.
-Why this is so is no longer a mystery.
-This is not down to some special gene, it’s down to their lifestyle.
+Living in a blue zone and follwoing the blue zone lifestyle is protective against demntia.
+Research has now shown why this is so.
+This is not down to some special gene.
+It’s down to their lifestyle.

 The term first appeared in Dan Buettner’s November 2005 National Geographic magazine cover story, The Secrets of a Long Life.